sawby08/sawby08.github.io/README.md

 # [sawby.info](https://sawby.info) (sawby08.github.io)

 <p>just a personal website for me to mess around in. by no means am i a web developer but i needed something other than google drive to put my animation portfolio on without having to use a website maker</p>

+<p>site is unfinished. subpages might not exist but i'm working on them i swear</p>